 So, how has traveling helped you learn new languages?
 You’ve traveled to 76 countries so far; this is very impressive.

 Shivdev Dogra: I love traveling, you get to know so many new and amazing people who can teach you a lot- life experience, culture, and languages.
 When I was in Panama I started learning Spanish, I needed it for work and to communicate with the locals.
 It was fascinating and exciting to learn it; I knew I would use it, that motivated me a lot.
-I had the similar situation with Portuguese.
+I had a similar situation with Portuguese.
 Traveling brings you to new amazing destinations and opens new doors.

 Mizuki Tao: Where do you find the motivation to learn a new language?